Professional Development TrainingResources provided by the Early Learning and Care Division (ELCD) to train professionals in the child care field.

 Offers support to potential and newly licensed family child care providers to help them establish quality family child care homes.

 Provides training to program staff of agencies that are scheduled for a California Department of Education compliance review the following year.

-The Child Development Division offers a wide range of training programs that have been approved for the CARES Plus Component A.
+The ELCD offers a wide range of training programs for child care providers.